41012/pfms-support/FAQ.md

 FAQ
 =========================

+## EasyInstallDeprecationWarning: easy_install command is deprecated ##

+ The warning which occurs with `colcon build` (it is not an error) can be ignored.

+While annoying, this is simply a warning for a future date change to developers (and your now a developer).
+Setuptools version 58.2.0 is the last version that works with ROS 2 python packages without any warnings because it is the last version that supports the old installation method, "python setup.py install."
+This method has been deprecated and replaced by newer, standards-based tools, such as pip and ament.
+[FYI further details](https://answers.ros.org/question/396439/setuptoolsdeprecationwarning-setuppy-install-is-deprecated-use-build-and-pip-and-other-standards-based-tools/)

 ## [audi_husky.launch.py] is neither a launch file in package [gazebo_tf] nor is [gazebo_tf] a launch file name

 The error indicates ROS is unable to find the package that contains this file, which is tied to the simulation.